 Long-term quintet Igor Thiago (knee), Aaron Hickey (thigh), Gustavo Nunes (back), Josh Dasilva (knee) and Rico Henry (knee) remain on the treatment table too, but there is hope that the latter will finally make his long-awaited return at some point next month.

-Deadly double act Mbeumo and Wissa should be given a night off after their heroic exploits at the weekend, allowing the likes of Kevin Schade and Fabio Carvalho - whose creative thunder has been stolen by Mikkel Damsgaard in recent weeks - to strut their stuff up front.
+The likes of Kevin Schade and Fabio Carvalho - whose creative thunder has been stolen by Mikkel Damsgaard in recent weeks - should strut their stuff up front, but Frank has affirmed that he will put out a "very strong" team for the tie.

 As for Sheffield Wednesday, their hard-fought win over Portsmouth came at a bit of a cost, as centre-back Akin Famewo left the field in the first half with a muscular problem and is believed to be facing weeks on the sidelines.